 Also referred to as the Second Wave, the second half of the 1980s saw younger directors being interested in going beyond tried-and-tested commercial styles and themes.
 These included names such as Ann Hui, Stanley Kwan, Clara Law, Lawrence Ah Mon, and of course, Wong Kar-wai.

 Wong broke away from crime and action films to make Days of Being Wild (1990).
-Though blessed with a star-studded cast that included Leslie Cheung, Maggie Cheung, Andy Lay, Carina Lau, Jacky Cheung, and Tony Leung Chiu-wai, it wasn’t well-received commercially and was disappointing in the box office.
+Although blessed with a star-studded cast that included Leslie Cheung, Maggie Cheung, Andy Lay, Carina Lau, Jacky Cheung, and Tony Leung Chiu-wai, it was not well-received commercially and disappointed in the box office.
 It did, however, receive critical acclaim, and ended up winning Best Film and Best Director at the 1991 Hong Kong Film Awards.
 Chungking Express (1994) was where Wong established his signature lush style and theme of lost love and longing.

 The Asian financial crisis dried up film budgets and public expenditure capacities, video piracy was rampant throughout East Asia, the handover to China presented censorship issues.
 2003 was a particularly dark year; in addition to the continuing industry slump, the SARS virus broke out and severely impacted most sectors and the way the public spent their time.
 Additionally, two of Hong Kong’s most beloved actors, Leslie Cheung and Anita Mui, died that year—effectively rounding out the barrage of bad news for the film industry.